Elishava/test/data_flow.md

 # Genesys Embeddable Framework → Dynamics 365 Email Integration

 This document describes the data flow and core architecture of the integration between Genesys Cloud's Embeddable Framework and Microsoft Dynamics 365.
-The integration is implemented using an iframe inside Dynamics and uses an AWS Lambda proxy for secure email attachment retrieval.
+The integration is implemented using an iframe inside Dynamics.

 ## Overview

 - **Genesys Embeddable Framework** is embedded into **Dynamics 365** as an iframe.
 - When a new **email interaction** arrives in Genesys, it triggers the data flow.
 - The email and its metadata (participants, subject, body, etc.) are transferred to **Dynamics CRM**.
-- Email attachments are downloaded through a secure **AWS Lambda proxy**, base64 encoded, and added to the Dynamics email record.
+- Email attachments are downloaded, base64 encoded, and added to the Dynamics email record.
 - Upon successful creation, the email form is opened in Dynamics UI.

 ## Data Flow Diagram